mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- As synthesis, in terms of semantic waves, the movement between abstract and concrete is helpful to address some of the issues concerning inclusion and accessibility of overly abstract approaches [@papert_epistemological_1990].
  -->

-### How my research contributes to discussions regarding dimensions of abstraction within existing research
+### Reframing use of GDPs from intermediate-level knowledge to a gateway framework

+MOVE LATER?
+AND DEVELOP WITH REFERENCE TO SOCIAL AIMS TOO?
-The evidence and examples surfaced in this paragraph support a view of a collection of GDPs as a productive research and pedagogical framework.
-The data from the last chapter contributes a series of grounded pedagogical instances via examples that map a concrete pedagogical process to theoretical observations.
-Eriksson et al. note the utility of GDP concepts in several dimensions: as a lingua franca between researchers and participants; to aid the framing of analysis; and to inspire participants.
-However, given that the focus of this analysis addresses the utility for the researcher rather than that of participants, this research significantly advances these contributions.
-Additionally, given this shift to include the utility for participants and the problematisation of the term intermediate, I propose a change in terminology.
-Instead of an _intermediate framework_, I propose the term _gateway framework_ to avoid the confusion explored earlier in terms of its position within a hierarchy.

-Within this line of inquiry concerning navigation of different levels of abstraction within this process, the characteristics of such a gateway framework would usefully include the following elements.
+Given this shift to include the utility for participants and the problematisation of the term intermediate, I propose a change in terminology.
+Instead of an _intermediate framework_, I propose the term _gateway framework_ to avoid the confusion explored earlier in terms of its position within a hierarchy. ,Within this line of inquiry concerning navigation of different levels of abstraction within this process, the characteristics of such a gateway framework would usefully include the following elements.

 Firstly, the process guides learners to use GDPs as their primary leading activity or object of activity (using CHAT terminology).

 Secondly, a working code framework or template is provided with affordances strongly coupled with object output, providing immediate feedback.

 Thirdly, just-in-time supporting resources are provided, closely aligned to the sub-goals of GDPs.
 Finally, this gateway framework may also facilitate reflection on its use, and reinforcement of this process can be structured using supporting tools, such as a learning map (see appendix.learningmap for an example in P4).

 In the previous analysis of the use of GDPs through the lens of research on the abstract and concrete dimensions in computing education, there is an alignment with the personal dimension of knowledge highlighted in the previous chapter.
 For participants, the framework of GDPs facilitates goal formation.
 Once engaged with this goal, participants can use the affordances of the design to traverse different LOA without explicit instruction in the process of playtesting.
 The following section develops an analysis of the findings from the last chapter, outlining the potential of GDP concepts, especially within playtesting, to support these participant shifts in perspective.
 The following section addresses the social and cultural aspects of this study, using the development of varied forms of participant agency as an analytical lens.

+#### Recap is GDPS a good framework or what? - PERHAPS MOVE TO CHAPTER END?

+The work of Quintana et al contains useful guidelines for checking the suitability of a framework to support science education [@quintana_scaffolding_2004].
+In particular guideline x, and y can be identified in the use of GDPS in this research.

+MOVE LATER?
+Given the exploration of LOA, semantic waves, and Papert's work.
+Does the framework provided by GDPs sit between a more abstract theory and concrete implementation as given?
+Waite's conception of LOA would place the implementation of each GDP at the highest level of abstraction, whereas the more potentially transferable nature of Wing's abstract CT conceptions would form a candidate for a more generalisable theory.
+As such, GDPs would be situated between those and concrete implementation.

+### This feels like a different section now.

-#### First area of contribution to the research in the field: An applied pedagogy with detailed analysis of inherent structural components
+#### First area of contribution to the research in the field: An applied pedagogy with detailed analysis of inherent structural components  - REEPP

 <!-- BRING IN A SUMMARY OF LEARNING FROM THE PREVIOUS CHAPTER ON GDPS. -->